Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Mixed Precision (16-bit) Training
 *********************************

-Lower precision, such as the 16-bit floating-point, enables the training and deployment of marge neural networks since they require less memory, enhances data transfer operations since they required less memory bandwidth and run match operations much faster on GPUs that support Tensor Core.
+Lower precision, such as the 16-bit floating-point, enables the training and deployment of large neural networks since they require less memory, enhance data transfer operations since they required less memory bandwidth and run match operations much faster on GPUs that support Tensor Core.

 **Use when:**